rmullally/Dice-Roller/README.md

 #How to run Die.java
 I assume you have the Java Development Kit installed on your machine, so you will just run this like any other java program:
-  1. Open the command prompt in the directory containing "Main.java" and "Sorts.java".
+  1. Open the command prompt in the directory containing "Main.java" and "Die.java".
   2. Compile the Main class by typing: "javac Main.java" and hit enter in the command prompt.
   3. Now that the program is compiled, run it by typing "java Main" and hit enter.